Sndrahel/Back-AND-Better/README.md

 ## User Stories:
 - I need to view the page on mobile devices.
 - I want to view information about sessions.
+- I want to view information about the instructors.
 - I will look for contact information and social media links.
 - I want to make contact or book a session.
 - I want to know the price of different sessions.